 You as jurors are the sole judges of the facts.
 But it is your duty to follow the law stated in these instructions, and to apply that law to the facts as you find them from the evidence before you.
+I also gave you instructions during the trial and you must follow those instructions.
 It would be a violation of your sworn duty to base your verdicts upon any rules of law other than the ones given you in these instructions, regardless of your personal feelings as to what the law ought to be.